Intranet and extranet software have similar names and benefits, but there is one huge question that will determine which platform is for you.

 - Highly secure when properly designed.

-In some industries, such as the medical or insurance worlds, security is of the utmost importance and a breach could be disastrous.
-In many ways, email and other tools often used to transfer documents lack the security to avoid potential breaches.
+In some industries, such as healthcare and insurance, security is of the utmost importance and a breach could be disastrous.
+Email and other tools used to transfer documents lack the security to avoid potential breaches.
 Modern extranet software is designed to ensure these concerns are not an issue and sensitive information is protected.

 Extranet software plays an integral role for companies that conduct business with other organizations.
-Sharing large bulks of information, collaborating on projects, and discussing private information with individuals outside of your company can be done in one place.
-This streamlines projects and creates a pleasant experience for your clients and partners.
+Sharing large bulks of information, collaborating on projects, and discussing private information with individuals outside of your company can be accomplished with an extranet.
+This streamlines projects and creates a pleasant experience that increases client and partner retention.

 Intranets and Extranets of the past vs. today.